Quantifying Statistical Significance of Neural Network-based Image Segmentation by Selective Inference: Proposed Method

-We note that while the seminal conditional SI work \cite{lee2016exact} already implicitly exploits considerations of the data on the line, this was explicitly discussed for the first time in Section 6 of \cite{liu2018more}.
+We note that whereas the seminal conditional SI work \cite{lee2016exact} already implicitly considers the data on the line, this was explicitly discussed for the first time in Section 6 of \cite{liu2018more}.
 Lemma \ref{lemma:data_line} indicates that we need not consider the $n$-dimensional data space.
 Instead, we need only consider the \emph{one-dimensional projected} data space $\cZ$ in \eq{eq:c_Z}.
 Now, let us consider a random variable $Z \in \RR$ and its observation $z^{\rm obs} \in \RR$ that satisfies $\bm X = \bm a + \bm b Z$ and $\bm x^{\rm obs} = \bm a + \bm b z^{\rm obs}$.
-Then, the selective $p$-value in (\ref{eq:selective_p}) is rewritten as
+The selective $p$-value (\ref{eq:selective_p}) is rewritten as

 Because the variable $Z \sim \NN(0, \bm \eta^\top \Sigma \bm \eta)$ under the null hypothesis, $Z \mid Z \in \cZ$ follows a \emph{truncated} normal distribution.
 Once the truncation region $\cZ$ is identified, computation of the selective $p$-value in (\ref{eq:selective_p_parametrized}) is straightforward.
 Therefore, the remaining task is to identify $\cZ$.